ioxio-dataspace/example-app/README.md

 This demo application is designed to show a practical example on how to create an application that connects to a Dataspace built with the IOXIO Dataspace technology.

 It consists of a simple Python [FastAPI](https://fastapi.tiangolo.com) backend that is responsible for authentication and data retrieval and React-based frontend application.

 You can try the [online demo](https://example-app.demos.ioxio.dev) or check the [configuration](#configuration) section for instructions on how to run this code locally.

 Main idea is to demonstrate how to:

+- Retrieve data products from Product Gateway
 - Perform authentication in a dataspace
-- Use the application credentials
-- Retrieve data products from Product Gateway
+- Use the authentication tokens for data products

 ## Repo structure

 - [backend](./backend/) - Python [FastAPI](https://fastapi.tiangolo.com/) backend
   - [main.py](./backend/app/main.py) - All the backend routes, e.g. for authentication
     or data retrieval
   - [settings.py](./backend/app/settings.py) - Backend configuration
 - [frontend](./frontend) - React application